-Education, training, awareness campaigns.
-An employee with epilepsy can request disability education for colleagues and supervisors to be aware of how to respond if the employee has a seizure.
+Education, training, and awareness campaigns.
+An employee with epilepsy can request disability education for colleagues and supervisors to know how to respond if the employee has a seizure.

 Transfer to a Different Position.
-If an employee is unable to perform the essential job functions of his or her current role, they may request a transfer to a vacant position for which they are eligible.
-A transition may also be acceptable if the employee is eligible for the current position with reasonable accommodations, but both the employee and the employer agree that a change is necessary.
+If an employee cannot perform the essential job functions of his or her current role, they may request a transfer to a vacant position for which they are eligible.
+A transition may also be acceptable if the employee is eligible for the current position with employee reasonable accommodation, but both the employee and the employer agree that a change is necessary.